-As shown in Figure ~\ref{fig:adam_hybrid-crop}, PatrickStar is competent in two situations where Zero-Offload fails.
-In case of GPU is not enough (left figure), for Zero-Offload, when the overall size of param fp16 tensors and peak size of non-model data exceeds GPU memory, unsatisfied GPU memory crashes the system.
+As shown in Figure~\ref{fig:adam_hybrid-crop}, PatrickStar is competent in two situations where ZeRO-Offload fails.
+In the case of GPU not enough (left figure), for ZeRO-Offload, when the overall size of param fp16 tensors and peak size of non-model data exceeds GPU memory, unsatisfied GPU memory requirement crashes the system.
 With the help of the chunk eviction strategy, PatrickStar makes it work by evicting chunks supposed to be in unsatisfied GPU memory to CPU efficiently.
-If CPU memory is not enough (right figure), unsatisfied CPU memory is generated in Zero-offload.
-Then, with the help of the device-aware operator placement, the margin space on GPU can accommodate unsatisfied OS chunks to make the system work smoothly and efficiently.
+If CPU memory is not enough (right figure), there exist unsatisfied CPU memory requirements in ZeRO-Offload.
+In PatrickStar, the margin space on GPU can accommodate unsatisfied OS chunks to make the system work smoothly and efficiently.
 However, PatrickStar has not yet explore NVMe memory space.
 A multi-level cache strategy to extend our proposed eviction strategy will be investigated future.

 We emphasize that the DMM module implemented with the above three innovations is decoupled from the CMM module in PatrickStar.
 To dynamically move model-data between CPU-GPU in granularity of tensor instead of chunk, the Chunk Eviction Strategy can be adapted to evict the HOLD-like tensor.
 We also implemented a system in combination with the ZeRO-DP called \textbf{SpongeBob} using the DMM only but not using chunks to manage tensors.